Writing horror: a beginners’ guide

 When I've finished, what course can I do next?

 City Lit offer a range of genre fiction courses including Crime writing, Writing fantasy stories and Romance.
 For more information, please browse the writing section of our website.
-You may also be interested in Writing horror for the screen, a spooky way to enjoy Halloween!

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.